 Breaking News

-Hearing Aids Pop-Up Stores Must-Have Tools for Mobile App Developers in 2024 Default Placeholder Default Placeholder
+Mined Diamonds Are Not Rare: Unveiling the Truth Behind Diamond Rarity Hearing Aids Pop-Up Stores Must-Have Tools for Mobile App Developers in 2024 Diamonds in Parramatta

 An API gateway acts as a front-end server or mediator between client requests and backend microservices infrastructureIt receives API requests, processes them based on security policies, passes the requests to the backend services, and then sends the response back to the clientServing as a single-entry point, an API gateway simplifies client interactions with various services, which is especially beneficial in microservices architectures where numerous services need to communicate with each other.